You are here

 ACP believes that it is the responsibility of the medical profession to become cost-conscious and decrease unnecessary care that does not benefit patients.

-Below ACP provides resources to help you implement High Value Care principles into your practice and focus on optimal diagnostic and treatment strategies, based upon considerations of value, effectiveness, and avoidance of overuse and misuse.
+Below, ACP provides free resources to help you implement High Value Care principles into your practice and focus on optimal diagnostic and treatment strategies.

 Pediatric to Adult Care Transitions Initiative

-This American College of Physicians (ACP) Initiative is a collaborative effort to develop a toolkit to facilitate more effective transition and transfer of young adults from pediatric to adult care, with a major focus on providing a framework for the adult care clinicians.
+This ACP initiative is a collaborative effort to develop a toolkit to facilitate more effective transitions and transfers of young adults from pediatric to adult care.

 Ethics Case Studies

 The following case studies are part of a series by ACP published on Medscape (login required).
-Receive CME credit for completion of this online educational activity featuring case studies with commentaries by the ACP’s Ethics, Professionalism and Human Rights Committee and the Center for Ethics and Professionalism.
+Receive CME credit for completion of this online educational activity.

 - Stewardship of Health Care Resources: Allocating Mechanical Ventilators During Pandemic Influenza